javier-a-agustin/network/README.md

 This project was created with [Django](https://www.djangoproject.com/).

-In order for you to be able to run the application, you must first run `pip install -r requirements.txt`
+In order for you to be able to run the application, you must first run:
+* `pip install -r requirements.txt`
+* `python manage.py makemigrations`
+* `python manage.py migrate`
+* `python manage.py runserver`

 ## Available Scripts